RedMadRobot/state-delegator/README.md

 ...
 ```

 This can lead to errors.
-If we return to `Activity` from back stack, the `View` is recreated in this case, but the delegate who already refers to the old` View` is not.
-Use `lateinit` and re-create the delegate every time in the component lifecycle methods.
+If `Activity` returns from the back stack, `View` is recreated, but the delegate is not.
+It refers to the old `View` reference.
+Use `lateinit` and re-create delegate every time in the component lifecycle methods.

-#### StateDelegate
+### StateDelegate

-If you have complicated states of screen, you can use `StateDelegate`
+If you have a complicated state of screen, you can use `StateDelegate`.
 With `StateDelegate` you can specify as many states as you like:

 ```kotlin